Wyoming Oversize/Overweight Permits

-PERMITS: Wyoming oversize permits are obtained from Ports of Entry by the driver (see phone list at bottom of this page).
-Driver must call ahead to the Port/Scale at least one hour prior to arrival and obtain a clearance number.
-Failure to do this will result in up to a $500 fine and 24-hour shutdown.
+are obtained by the driver from Ports of Entry (see phone list at bottom of this page).
+Drivers must call ahead to the port/scale at least one hour prior to arrival and obtain a clearance number.
+Failure to do this will result in up to a $500 fine and a 24-hour shutdown.
 The permit is usually valid for one day or one trip.

-OPERATING TIME: One-half hour before sunrise to one-half hour after sunset, including weekends, plus loads not exceeding 10′ wide, and all other dimensions are legal, may travel at night on Interstate highways only with proper lighting.
+One-half hour before sunrise to one-half hour after sunset, including weekends.
+Loads not exceeding 10′ wide, and all other dimensions being legal, may travel at night on Wyoming Interstate Highways only with proper lighting.

 81′ – semi-trailer, trailer, or double semi-trailer combined in length in a truck-tractor and semi-trailer, trailer, or double semi-trailer combination including the connecting mechanism.

 (For consecutive towed vehicles, if the weight difference between the vehicles is over 5,000 pounds, the heavier towed vehicle must be directly behind the truck-tractor and the light towed vehicle must be last)

 85′ – Any combination of vehicles other than those listed above.

 Combinations that are listed above cannot consist of more than 3 single vehicles.